-The mausoleum includes two sarcophagi; a wooden one said to contain the remains of Saladin and a marble one built in honor of Saladin by the Ottoman sultan Abdulhamid II in the end of the 19th century.
-Renovation work was carried on the mausoleum by German emperor Wilhelm II in 1898.
+The mausoleum includes two sarcophagi; a wooden one said to contain the remains of Saladin and a marble one built in honour of Saladin by the Ottoman sultan Abdulhamid II at the end of the 19th century.
+Renovation work was carried out on the mausoleum by German emperor Wilhelm II in 1898.

 4. The Old City of Damascus:

 The historical center is packed with historical sites and buildings.
 Religious buildings include remains of the Temple of Jupiter, Tekkiye Mosque and the Cathedral of the Dormition of Our Lady.
-The center is also full of different souqs selling all your heart desires such as Al-Hamidiyah Souq which is the largest souq in the city.
+The centre is also full of different souqs selling all your heart’s desires such as Al-Hamidiyah Souq which is the largest souq in the city.

 5. The Dead Cities – Aleppo and Idlib:

 Also known as the Forgotten Cities, these are about 40 villages distributed between 8 archeological sites in northwestern Syria.
 Most of the villages date from the 1st to the 7th century and have been abandoned between the 8th and the 10th centuries.
 The villages give an insight into the rural life in old Antiquity and the Byzantine period.